ECO – 14: Accountancy II – Solved IGNOU Assignment 2017-18

 All the debentures may be redeemed in one lot at the end of a specified period of time or even before the expiry of the specified period of time by serving a notice to debenture-holders

-(ii) In installments by draw of lots:
+(ii) In instalments by draw of lots:

 (iii) By purchase of debentures in the open market:

 A company may reserve the right to buy its debentures in the open market.
-If the company cancels the debentures so purchased, it will amount to redemption of these debentures.
+If the company cancels the debentures so purchased, it will amount to the redemption of these debentures.